gorbash1370/whisper-wrapper/README.md

 ~~`test_whisper_transcribe.py` - test file~~ (not yet created)

-# Notes
+# Notes: Installation and Testing
 * At the time of writing (24 02), whisper is compatible with Python versions 3.8-3.11
 * My code has only been tested on .mp3 and .wav files so far.
 * My code was developed with Python 3.11.7 and on a Windows (10) machine.
 It should work on other OSs but I _haven't tested this_.

+# Notes Usage

+## File processing order
+The program reads the names of all the files which have an extension matching the `audio_format` variable in `user_variables.py` in the  `path_to_audio` directory.
+The way Python does this could potentially vary between operating systems, and your File Explorer may be set to display files in a non-standard sort order.
+Therefore, the program is set to sort the extracted filenames in the `audio_filenames` list alphabetically.
+This is the order in which they will be transcribed.
+If you want to change the order of the files, you will need to rename them so that they appear alphabetically sorted in the order you want.
+This is only relevant if you are manually completing `audio_file_info` dictionaries in `user_variables.py` to manually populate individual transcript headers with unique header values file by file info.
+See `.4` in `The Header` section below.

+## The Header
+At present, **the program inserts a header at the top of the transcript**.
+The fields can be omitted or populated in the following ways:
+  1. Completely omit the header by commenting out all lines within the `header_parts` section of the `create_header()` function in `whisper_wrapper.py`.
+The only output will be the transcript with a wordcount.
+EXAMPLE SCREENSHOT
+  2. Omit some fields by commenting out the relevant lines in the `header_parts` section of the `create_header()` function in `whisper_wrapper.py`.
+EXAMPLE SCREENSHOT
+  3. Complete the `audio_info_batch` dictionary in `user_variables.py`.
+Information here will be inserted into the header for _all_ the files processed.
+Useful for a  batch of files all sharing the same info (i.e. all part of the same Series or Hosted by the same person).
+Combine with commenting out in `header_parts` any fields you don't want to appear.
+EXAMPLE SCREENSHOT
+  4. Not recommended: manually complete individual dictionaries within `audio_file_info` dictionary in the `user_variables.py` file for unique file by file info.
+    #### Considerations:
+      * This is laborious.
+      * Ensure the number of dictionaries matches the number of files in the input directory.
+      * Start the `index` field from 1 for the first dictionary, 2 for the second, etc.
+      * Ensure the order of the dictionaries matches the order of the files in `audio_filenames` list, which is sorted alphabetically by their original filenames.
+The is the order Python will process the files in.
+      * Requires manually changing the code in `header_parts` in `create_header()` to point towards the `audio_file_info` dictionary instead of the `audio_info_batch` dictionary.
+The code to use is in the comments beside the fields in `audio_file_info`.
+      * EXAMPLE SCREENSHOT

+## Filenames & the Header
+* Control sections:
+  * `audio_file_info` and `audio_info_batch` are dictionaries in `user_variables.py`.
+  * `header_parts` is a code section in `create_header()` function in `whisper_wrapper.py`
-* Filenames should contain title of podcast or audio track at a minimum.
-If the filename format is as follows..:
+* Filenames should contain title of the audio track at a minimum.
+This will populate the `Title:` field in the header.
+* Ideal filename.
+The program includes a script to extract the series and episode number and title from the filename (to auto-populate the header Series: & Episode: fields), if present in this format `S<any digits> E<any digits>`.
+For example, if filename format is as follows:
     `[S]eries[#][E]pisode[#] - Title.audio_format`
-    e.g. `S6E11 - Talking Health and Safety (with Mr Safety).mp3`
+    i.e. `S6E11 - Talking Health and Safety (with Mr Safety).mp3`
+    `S6` and `E11` will be extracted and inserted into `Series:` and `Episode:` respectively.
-    ...then the program will automatically extract the series and episode number and title from the filename, to put into the header.
-If the filename does not follow this format, the user can manually enter the series and episode information through the audio_file_info or the audio_info_batch dictionaries in the `user_variables.py` file.
+    If the filename does not follow this format, the user can manually enter the series and episode information through `audio_file_info` or the `audio_info_batch` dictionaries.
-* With options to complete header fields (file information) either for files as a group or as individualised data, the header info can be as generalised or specific as required - or it can be omitted totally.
-  * Manually complete the `audio_file_info` dictionary in the `user_variables.py` file for unique file by file info.
-This is useful for one-off files, or for files which do not follow the standardised filename format.
-  * Or complete the `audio_info_batch` dictionary in the `user_variables.py` file for a group of files.
-This is useful for files which all share the same info (such as being part of the same Series or Hosted by the same person).
+    * If no Series or Episode number is detected, the program will insert "S0" and "E00" into the header.
+To turn this off, manually comment out these two lines in the `header_parts` section:
+    ```# f"Series#: {series} ",
+       # f"Episode#: {episode} ",```

+## Line Numbers and Line Wrapping
+* Control variable: `word_interval` in `user_variables.py`
+* Line wrapping and line numbers are implemented as a package: if the transcript is wrapped, line numbers will also be added into the transcript.
+    *_This is valuable to me for AI processing (saving context, compute, enhancing quality control of AI responses and making AI output verification 10x more reliable).
+However, line numbers will be an annoyance if you are copying and pasting quotes from the transcript text (line numbers will be scattered throughout)._
+* Line numbers can be easily omitted by setting `word_interval = 0`.
+Note: this will also prevent line-wrapping.
+* If you want line-wrapping at the word_interval, but want to remove the line numbers, run the script in the Misc folder `remove_linenos.py`.
+This will remove all the prependeing `##: ` from the transcipt but preserve the newline breaks.

+## Scope
+* Program only processes files of one type per pass, currently.
+So, if your input directory contains both .mp3 and .wav files, you will need to run the script twice (updating `audio_format` as necessary), once for each file type.
-* Script attempts to process ALL files with the specified extension in the input path directory.
+* Program attempts to process ALL files with the specified extension in the input path directory.
 It does NOT enumerate or process files in subfolders
-* Script will only process files of one type per pass, currently.
-So, if your input directory contains both .mp3 and .wav files, you will need to run the script twice, once for each file type (updating audio_format as necessary for each pass).

-**Because this was developed as a practice Python project, much of it's functionality has been set to my taste, namely**:
-* the program inserts a header into the transcript
-* the header fields were set according to my use-cases.
-But!, any / all can be easily commented out in the whisper_wrapper.py file, create_header() function.
-* if the transcript is wrapped, line numbers will also be added into the transcript.
-This is valuable to me for AI processing and quality control of responses.
-I appreciate this can be annoying if you are copying and pasting quotes from the text though (line numbers scattered throughout).
-Currently, if you wrap, you get line numbers.

-!!
-Insert screenshots

 # Start
 * Install dependencies as mentioned above
 * `pip install -r requirements.txt` - install the required packages
+* Please read the #Notes: Usage section above carefully so you understand some of the quirks of the program
 * `user_variables.py` - complete all the variable values following comment instructions
 * Comment out any unwanted header fields in `whisper_wrapper.py` - `create_header()` function
 * Run the code in `main.py`